TianyiShi2001/bioinformatics-algorithms-rs/README.md

 - Most solutions have corresponding original literature, and readers are encouraged to read them.
 - Comments in the source code will be verbose.
 - Clarity is more important than efficiency (although an optimised solution will be provided for each problem)
+- All functions, structs, etc. are made public so that you can play around with them easily, but it should be emphasized again that you should not depend on any part of this repository for your development.
+Use **rust-bio** instead.

 # Why Rust?